-I like short (12 episodes) anime.
-The reason being that it lets me somehow justify in my head the binge watching rampage that I’ll go on with the all-too-familiar phrase, “Well but it’s only 12 episodes”.
-These anime are the ones to steer clear of in the midst of exam season, when watching anime isn’t probably what you should be doing.
-But time and time again, I’ll find myself a very alluring short anime and won’t really be capable of restraining myself for the next day as I watch episode after episode until the very end.
+I like short anime – anime that are 12 episodes long.
+The reason being that they let me somehow justify in my head the binge watching rampage that I’ll go on with the all-too-familiar phrase, “Well but it’s only 12 episodes”.
+These anime are the ones to steer clear of in the midst of exam season, when watching anime probably isn’t what you should be doing.
+But time and time again, I’ll find myself a very alluring short anime and won’t really be capable of restraining myself for the next day or so as I watch episode after episode until the very end.

-The two main protagonists (Sora and Shiro) are geniuses, to say the least, akin to the style of Lelouch from Code Geass or Light from Death Note.
-They have an innate talent for figuring out how to win any game or curve ball thrown at them, no matter how impossible it may appear to win, which can be exciting and exhilarating for some, while tried and uninspired for others.
+The two main protagonists (Sora and Shiro) are geniuses, to say the least, akin to Lelouch from Code Geass or Light from Death Note.
+They have an innate talent for figuring out how to win any game or curve ball thrown at them, no matter how impossible it may appear to win, which can be exciting and exhilarating for some, though tried and uninspired for others.
 The back stories of Sora and Shiro aren’t fully fleshed out, to the extent that we would normally see in a 25+ episode anime, with the anime adopting an approach that focuses mainly on the quickening pace of the plot and surrounding characters.
-As a result of this, there isn’t as much depth to Sora and Shiro as could be desired, which can be forgiven given the clear direction of the anime, and the limited number of episodes.
+As a result of this, there isn’t as much depth to Sora and Shiro as could be desired, which can be forgiven given the clear direction of the anime and the limited number of episodes.
 You get a little more feel for the thoughts and feelings of side characters, but definitely not to any appreciable extent.
-What is hopeful is the potential for a second season given the cliff-hanger ending, leaving possibilities for more development in the plot (which by the end of the last episode is left with loose ends) and further insight into the characters if the anime continues.
+However, given the cliffhanger ending, there seems to be potential, leaving possibilities for more development in the plot (which by the end of the last episode is left with loose ends) and further insight into the characters if the anime continues.

-I had some concerns before starting the anime, whether there would be some weird incestuous moments between siblings as anime sometimes like to do.
+I had some concerns before starting the anime, especially whether there would be some weird incestuous moments between siblings (as anime sometimes like to include).
 Fortunately, this wasn’t really the way the anime presented itself.
 The siblings love and take care of each other, but in a purely platonic way.
-The overwhelming amount of fan service in this anime result in a few panty shots of the younger 11-year old sister, which you really can’t deny, but this in no way hints at an incestuous relationship.
+The overwhelming amount of fan service in this anime result in a few panty shots of the younger 11-year old sister – but this in no way hints at an incestuous relationship.

 Speaking of fan service, there’s a ton of ecchi in here.
 Lots and lots and lots.
-This could dissuade you from watching the anime, understandably so, but it’s so blatant that it borders on comedy many times.
-This anime encompasses so many genres, that I hate to really label it as any one thing.
-Yes there is ecchi in it, but there’s comedy too, and so I appreciate that you don’t really need to take any of the fan service seriously.
+This could dissuade you from watching the anime – understandably so – but it’s so blatant that it borders on comedy many times.
+This anime encompasses so many genres that I’d hate to really label it as any one thing.
+Yes, there is ecchi in it, but there’s comedy too, and so I appreciate that you don’t really need to take any of the fan service seriously.

-The music didn’t particularly stand out to me.
-It has fitting epic themes for the games, but are nothing that I would deem noteworthy.
-The animations and character design were good, so I had no complaints there either.
 Overall, I was a fan of this show.
 As I see it, this review is incomplete as the show itself was ended in a way that (I hope) suggests that there is more to come.
-If you can get past a lot of the fan service, you’ll be certain to enjoy the exciting game matches, comedic relief, and rich fantasy world that is Disboard.
-So, let’s all have fun and take a look at No Game No Life!
+Yet still, if you can get past a lot of the fan service, you’ll be certain to enjoy the exciting game matches, comedic relief, and rich fantasy world that is Disboard.
+So, let’s all have fun and dive into the world of No Game No Life!